 Searching for educational resources should be as simple as searching for a video on YouTube.
 Either you find what you are looking for, or it does not exist and you have to find another solution.

-One language to talk about learning analytics
+One language to talk about education data

 Making the exchange of knowledge easier